falken1983/falken1983.github.io/README.md

 # Tech Portfolio
- [Posit Cloud Blog](https://falken1983-lluisnavarro.share.connect.posit.cloud/) with my Data Science Portfolio.
+ [gh-pages](https://falken1983.github.io/) with my Blogfolio and other projects still in dev.